LMFDB/lmfdb/README.md

 summarize basic invariants at the top, progressing to more advanced information at the bottom, with mathematical terms defined by knowls.
-The right hand side of each home page should include a properties box with key invariants including the liable, a "learn more about" box with links to completeness, source, and reliability knowls, and when applicable, a list of related objects.
+The right hand side of each home page should include a properties box that summarizes key invariants, links to completeness, source, and reliability knowls, and when applicable, a list of related objects.
 2. Each home page should have a mathematically meaningful, permanent URL.
 3. Each mathematical object should be given a label that is mathematically meaningful, and to the extent possible, human-readable and concise.